warp-contracts/academy/redstone-academy-docs/docs/pst/writing-pst-contract/initial-state.md

 ```

 Time for explanation.

 `PstState` represents contract's current state.
 Its shape is not defined by any rules and it is developer who decide what the state will look like.
-In case of our implementation it will consists of four properties:
+In case of our implementation it will consist of four properties:

 - `ticker` - ??
-- `name` - name of token
+- `name` - name of the token
 - `owner` - owner of the contract
 - `balances` - object with all the addresses possessing tokens and their balances.

+## 📁 Initial state file

 Now we have it typed, we can write initial state for our contract.
-Head to [redstone-academy-pst/challenge/src/contracts/types/types.ts](https://github.com/redstone-finance/redstone-academy/tree/main/redstone-academy-pst/challenge/src/contracts/initial-state.json) and write initial state for your contract.
+Head to [redstone-academy-pst/challenge/src/contracts/initial-state.json](https://github.com/redstone-finance/redstone-academy/tree/main/redstone-academy-pst/challenge/src/contracts/initial-state.json) and write initial state for your contract.
 Remember - it has to be a json file.
 We will stick to the types we have already written and here is just a sample of what it can look like.
 You can copy it or change some of the fields (e.g. `balances` object).
 For the purpose of tutorial we will just mock the addresses.

 ```json
 {